 If you had an injection in your groin area, you will most often be asked to lie flat on your back for a few hours after the test.
 This is to help avoid bleeding.
 Lying flat may be uncomfortable for some people.

 An arteriogram is done to see how blood moves through the arteries.
 It is also used to check for blocked or damaged arteries.
-In some cases, treatments can be done at the same time as an arteriogram.
+It can be used to visualize tumors or find a source of bleeding.
+Usually, an arteriogram is performed at the same time as a treatment.
+If no treatment is planned, in many areas of the body it has been replaced with CT arteriography.